- 500g organic beef shin

 - Parmesan (optional)

-Add parmesan rinds to the sauce to make it even richer.
+Top tip: Add Parmesan rinds to the sauce to make it even richer.

-2. Rub the beef shins with 1 tbsp oil.
-Heat a heavy based casserole dish.
+2. Rub the beef shins with 1 tbsp olive oil.
+Heat a heavy-based casserole dish.
 When warm, place the shin into the hot pan.
 Cook for 3-4 mins on each side till browned.
 Lift out on to a plate.

 3. Lower the heat and add the butter.
 Leave it to melt then add the chopped carrot, celery and onion.
 Cook gently for 10 mins.
 Add the crushed garlic and the bay leaf.
-Cook for a further 5 mins, stirring now and then.
-The onions should be translucent.
-This is called a soffrito.
+Cook for 5 mins, stirring now and then.
+The onions should be translucent, this is called a soffrito.

 4. Drop in the anchovies.
 Stir and cook for 1 min.